 Other pages in this section

-You should try and take some gentle exercise as soon as possible after you leave hospital.
+There’s no reason for you to stop exercising once you have a stoma.
+In fact, you now have even more of a reason to get active.
+Once you feel ready, gentle exercise should help ease you into a new routine.
+We recommend doing this as soon as possible after your surgery.
 Go out for short walks every day and increase the distance gradually.
-Get someone to accompany you if you can, especially if you feel a bit wobbly.
-It's best to wait until after your first outpatient appointment (usually about 6 weeks after discharge) before starting formal exercise again.
-But remember it normally takes about 3 months for your abdominal muscles to heal completely.
-Check with your Stoma Care Nurse or GP if you are unsure.
+Ask someone to accompany you if you can, especially if you feel a bit wobbly.
+It's best to wait until after your first outpatient appointment (usually about six weeks after discharge) before starting a more formal exercise routine though, and you should be mindful that it normally takes about three months for your abdominal muscles to fully recover.
+Check with your Stoma Care Nurse or GP if you’re unsure.

-Initially, discomfort whilst your stoma heals is likely to prevent you from attempting too much, particularly bending and stretching such as reaching for high shelves and pushing or pulling whilst vacuuming.
+Discomfort whilst your stoma heals is completely normal and likely to prevent you from attempting too much, particularly bending and stretching.
 Standing for long periods may also prove tiring for a while.
-Avoid carrying shopping or lifting anything heavy for at least 3 months after your surgery.
+We recommend avoiding hazardous tasks such as reaching for high shelves, pushing or pulling whilst vacuuming, carrying shopping or lifting anything heavy until your abdominal muscles have had a chance to properly heal, which is usually around three months after your surgery.

-You can usually start driving again 6-8 weeks after surgery, but this will vary according to the type of operation you have had.
-Remember that your movement and strength must be up to coping with an emergency stop, if required, as well as normal driving.
-It's also a good idea to check with your insurance company that you are covered if you return to driving.
+You can usually start driving again six to eight weeks after surgery, but this will vary according to the type of operation you have had.
+If you aren’t sure if you’re ready to get back behind the wheel, consider whether your movement and strength are up to coping with an emergency stop, and be sure to check with your insurance company that you are properly covered if you return to driving.

 Returning to work

-How long you should wait until you go back to work will depend on the type of surgery you have had and the sort of work you do.
-It is better to feel completely well before you return as many people feel tired and find concentration difficult to start with.
+You’ll need to allow yourself time to heal and the length can vary from person to person.
+It’s largely dependent on the type of surgery you have and the job you are going back to.
+Is your job physically demanding?
+You should speak with your healthcare provider and your employer to ensure you don’t return too soon.
+It’s better to feel completely well before you return as many people feel tired and find concentration difficult to start with.
 More specific advice can be given by hospital staff or your GP.